CruzPy/LittleLemon---Full-Stack/README.md

-# LittleLemon---Full-Stack
+# LittleLemon Setup

-Hi welcome to my final project for Meta's Backend Development Course.
-To run this on your windows machine, first clone the project to your desired directory and follow the instructions below:
+Clone the project to your desired directory and follow the instructions below:

 1. Activate the virtual environment: 'pipenv shell'
 2. Install neccessary dependencies 'pipenv install'